eric-brechemier/within/README.md

       // get( "started" ) === true;
     });

+  For convenience, '`this`' also refers to the module data object in listeners for events of the module:

+    subscribe( "start", function() {
+      // 'this' refers to the module data this.score = 0;
+    });

   As a shortcut, within() can also be called without callback, to retrieve an object with the four methods get, set, publish, and subscribe: